aaryamanmehta/CS187/README.md

 For this project, you will implement a futuristic automated emergency room (ER) triage system.
 Your system will receive data in the form of patient and injury pairs over time and automatically assign patients to doctors as the resources become available depending on the severity of the patient’s injury.
 To accomplish this, you will implement a data structure called a priority queue – more specifically, a heap-based priority queue.

-Grade: 65/65; TODO sections in
+Grade: 65/65; TODO sections in Heap.java

+## Project 8 - Graph Coloring